core-code/MiscApps/TableEdit-Lite/README.md

 TableEdit-Lite is completely free of charge and the source code is licensed under the [Open Source "MIT License"][2].

 ## Usage:
 0.)
-Download TableEdit-Lite from the "Mac App Store" or from its homepage and once it has finished downloading start it from Launchpad or your Applications folder.
+Download TableEdit-Lite from its homepage and once it has finished downloading start it from Launchpad or your Applications folder.
 1.)
 A new spreadsheet will be opened where you can enter your data.
 Click on a cell to enter data directly into the cell.
 2.)
 You can increase the number of rows and columns in your spreadsheet by using the '+'-buttons embedded in the table or by using the 'Insert' menu items.